Copyright © 2005 , 2006 John F. Moore

 I know there are many other distributions of Linux.
 DistroWatch lists the top 100, by their downloads from their site.
 You should consider having a look there for links to many more distributions.

-When Linux was first written is was based on an earlier OS know an Minix.
+When Linux was first written is was based on an earlier OS know as Minix.
 Minix was a rewrite of AT&T Unix by a college professor, Andrew S. Tanenbaum.
-He wanted to use source code in his computer science class and did not want interference from AT&T lawyers over copy right.
+He wanted to use source code in his computer science class and did not want interference from AT&T’s lawyers over copy right.
 Unix from AT&T had been used for years at universities to teach about operating systems and was available in source code.
 But once AT&T decided that they could make money by selling Unix, they disallowed the universities from distributing the source code.

 I bring up this history to show how Linux has built upon previous code.
 In a similar way, many of today's Linux distributions started out as other distributions.
 The logic is that it is easier to start with an existing distribution than to start from scratch.

-One of the first distributions I knew about was Slackware .
+One of the first distributions I knew about was Slackware.
 This distribution was available on floppy disks, although you had to install it on a hard disk to use it.
-The earliest version, as documented in Unofficial History of Slackware came out in July of 1993 with kernel 0.99pl11A.
-To put this in perspective, the first announcement for Linux was in August 1991.

-...
-Slackware Linux 1.0 was rather unceremoniously unveiled to those who had the determination and skill to get it installed on their computers.
+… Slackware Linux 1.0 was rather unceremoniously unveiled to those who had the determination and skill to get it installed on their computers.
 Since the actual development had started at some point in 1992, it is safe to say that Slackware Linux is the oldest surviving Linux distribution on the market today.
-It was created by Patrick Volkerding and originally based on one of the first ever Linux distributions called SLS Linux by Soft Landing Systems. |
+It was created by Patrick Volkerding and originally based on one of the first ever Linux distributions called SLS Linux by Soft Landing Systems. — Ten Years of Slackware

 Debian grew from the same inspiration that produced the FSF (Free Software Federation).
 In some ways this makes sense because remember that the tools used in Linux came mostly from the FSF team originally.
 In fact it was Linus's ability to make use of these tools which allowed Linux to grow beyond it's Minix roots.